 The relative flatness of the organization is theoretically effective in terms of efficiency in communication lines.
 Being a flat organization, the firm has the advantage of being able to cascade its implementation plans rapidly.
 Its line managers (the Team Leaders) are empowered to plan and decide on its team’s performance while being guided by the company-wide standards.
 At least, at this level alone, decision-making is fast.

-One of the challenges of a flat organization in the career development of its employee force mostly in terms of communicating to the employees how they are developed for bigger roles as promotions comes rarely in terms of position.
+One of the challenges of a flat organization is the career development of its employee.
+This creates challenges in terms of communicating to the employees in terms of career progression and their place in the company.

-Multi-functional roles, especially for key employees, may seem efficient in terms of man hours but may not be as effective due to lack of focus.
-It would still be ideal to minimize multiple superior, if this cannot be totally avoided.
+Multi-functional roles in matrix organizations, especially for key employees, may seem efficient in terms of man hours but may not be as effective due to lack of focus.
+It would still be ideal to minimize multiple reporting lines, if this cannot be totally avoided.
 This is to ensure that miscommunication is minimized.
 This should also take the burden from the employee for choosing which project/task to prioritize without anybody questioning his/her loyalty.
+Responsibility is difficult to share.

-A robust backroom is apt in order to support the major offering of the firm, which is placement of healthcare and life insurance and retirement plan valuation.
-This structure is ideal in order to create value in terms of high quality after sales service.
+A robust backroom is necessary to support the major offerings of the firm, which is placement of healthcare and life insurance and retirement plan valuation.
+This structure is ideal in order to create value in terms of high quality and fast turnaround for after sales service.
 For non-life insurance (the lines that the firm is not actively pushing), after sales support could be leaner.
 However, Solutions should consider automating as much processes as possible so administrative servicing would be leaner in terms of clocking man-hours and focus human assets in relationship management and high-level technical consulting.

 Since the business is mainly based on relationship with clients, it is helpful that the person who closed the deal is visible all throughout the project or contract.
 However, there have been organizations which could successfully transition their new projects/accounts to a different “fulfillment team” whereby focusing the resources of its new business / business development team.
 The Company should carefully consider and review the viability of this structure and formally create a business development team that does product development, marketing and sales to support the strategy of the firm.